Unifying Message Passing Algorithms Under the Framework of Constrained Bethe Free Energy Minimization: Introduction

-In the context of large-scale estimation and detection, BP and its variants were applied for large-scale multiuser detection when non-orthogonal multiple access techniques are in use, e.g.,~\cite{LLiu2016,Yang2016}, and also for large-scale multiple-input multiple-output (MIMO) detection, e.g.,~\cite{Som2010,Som2011}.
-As a classic technique for multiuser detection, MMSE with iterative cancellation can be systematically derived from the EP framework~\cite{Senst2011}.
-In~\cite{Wu2016}, an EP based iterative receiver was developed for joint channel estimation and decoding for massive MIMO systems using the orthogonal frequency division multiplexing (OFDM) waveform.
-We applied EP for jointly equalizing the inter-symbol, inter-carrier and inter-antenna interferences that are experienced by a non-orthogonal multicarrier waveform termed generalized frequency division multiplexing (GFDM) in a MIMO setup~\cite{Zhang2016}.

-Approximate message passing (AMP) was developed in~\cite{Donoho10112009} and generalized by~\cite{Rangan2011} (thereby termed GAMP) for recovering sparse input signal of a linear under-determined system.
-They exhibit intrinsic connections to EP in the large system limit, e.g., circumventing matrix inversion of EP with the aid of the self-averaging method~\cite{Cakmak2014} or neglecting high-order terms while computing EP messages~\cite{Meng2015}.\footnote{The EP algorithms considered by the work~\cite{Cakmak2014} and~\cite{Meng2015} are with respect to two different types of factorization on the same objective function.} Due to the low complexity, they have become pragmatic alternatives to BP and EP for large-scale estimation and detection, e.g.,~\cite{sWu2014,Maechler2012,sWang2015a,yZhang2015,sWang2015}.
-Under an i.i.d.
-MIMO Gaussian channel, the optimality of GAMP for large-scale MIMO detection was assessed in~\cite{Jeon2015}.
+Approximate message passing (AMP) was developed in~\cite{Donoho10112009} for compressed sensing and later generalized by~\cite{Rangan2011} (thereby termed GAMP) for solving the problem in generalized linear systems.
+They exhibit intrinsic connections to EP in the large system limit, e.g., circumventing matrix inversion in EP with the aid of the self-averaging method~\cite{Cakmak2014} or neglecting high-order terms when computing EP messages~\cite{Meng2015, new_insight_GAMP}.\footnote{The EP algorithms in work~\cite{Cakmak2014} and~\cite{Meng2015} are w.r.t. two different types of factorization on the same objective function.} Due to the relatively low complexity, they have become pragmatic alternatives to BP and EP in large systems, e.g.,~\cite{sWu2014,sWang2015a, Lyu_2019}.
+Under i.i.d.
+Gaussian MIMO channels, the optimality of (G)AMP for large-scale MIMO detection was assessed in~\cite{Jeon2015} and \cite{capacity_AMP_CM}.
+Besides, the (G)AMP algorithms were extended to allow more general classes of channels~\cite{VAMP_2017, GVAMP_2016, OAMP_2017, GrAMP_2018, FanHao2017SEU}, e.g., rank-deficient and/or coefficient-correlation channels.